kstenerud/smalltime/README.md

 Smalltime
 =========

-A simple and convenient date & time system in 64 bits.
+A simple and convenient date & time format in 64 bits.